-Each year, as part of the Golden Key International Summit, the Michael Crossland Humanitarian Scholarship Award will be held as an opportunity to acknowledge those from Golden Key International Honour Society who have already made an exceptional positive contribution towards humanitarian issues themselves.
+As part of the 2017 Golden Key International Summit, the Michael Crossland Humanitarian Scholarship Award will provide the opportunity to acknowledge one special member from Golden Key International Honour Society who has already made an exceptional positive contribution towards humanitarian issues themselves.

-This will be a life changing opportunity for the deserving recipients with the power of perspective being driven home to the core.
+This will be a life changing opportunity for the deserving recipient, with the power of perspective being driven home to the core.

 2017 Frontier Projects Haiti